“Enthralling…really takes you somewhere…really makes you think.”

 Cultural permissions for place name and translation references given by Kaurna Warra Karrpanthi, Kaurna Warra Pintyanthi.

-Special thanks to curators Emma Webb and Sasha Grbich; also to Emma O’Neill, Ollie Black, Barbery O’Brien, Proximity Festival, Helen Cole, Jen Jamieson, Anna Dunhill, Loren Kronemyer and Saskia Wilson-Brown.
+Special thanks to curators Emma Webb and Sasha Grbich; Emma O’Neill, Ollie Black, Barbery O’Brien, Proximity Festival, Helen Cole, Jen Jamieson, Anna Dunhill, Loren Kronemyer and Saskia Wilson-Brown.